 Low Vision Reading Materials

-- Audiobooks - Main Library and Carrboro locations
+- Audiobooks - Hillsborough and Carrboro

 Established in 1991, the Triangle Disability Awareness Council assists communities to implement the American for Disabilities Act through education, training, and other initiatives.